Bala1718/Movie_website/README.md

 # How to Run

 Clone this repository directory and run the script entertainment_center.py.
-Additional support Code fresh_tomatoes.py file is given to update in the website.
+After downloading the project files, a movie trailer page can be created by importing media.py and fresh_tomatoes.py at the start of your Python script